kopia/kopia/site/content/docs/Getting started/_index.md

 ### Google Cloud Storage

-To create a repository in Google Cloud Storage you need to provision a storage bucket and install local credentials that can access that bucket.
+To create a repository in Google Cloud Storage, you need to provision a storage bucket and install local credentials that can access that bucket.
 To do so:

 1. Create a storage bucket in [Google Cloud Console](https://console.cloud.google.com/storage/)
 2. Install [Google Cloud SDK](https://cloud.google.com/sdk/)